Vyral/laura-gillott/_posts/2019-07-01-are-you-coming-to-pork-n-tunes-2019.md

 {% include youtube.html %}

 I'm Laura Gillott and I've been a licensed broker in the state of Oregon since 1992.
 We’re excited to invite you to our 2019 Pork N’ Tunes event on July 27 at 6 p.m.
 There will be a ton of great slow-roasted pork from our pitmaster, Shawn, as well as drinks, live music, and more.
-All you have to do is bring yourself, your family, and your lawn chair or a blanket for watching the concert.
+All you have to do is bring yourself, your family, your favorite side dish and your lawn chair or a blanket for watching the concert.
 To learn more about the event, watch our latest short video.